Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Discussion

 \subsection{Future Work}

-Our approach opens several avenues for future research.
-One is to incorporate \textbf{multi-modality}: for example, images or tables as part of the context.
-An art ontology could benefit from an image decoder that recognizes a painting and suggests metadata, combined with the text decoder reading its description.
+One avenue for future research is multi-modality, e.g., images or tables as context: an art ontology could benefit from an image decoder recognizing paintings and suggesting metadata alongside a text decoder reading descriptions.
+Another is user-in-the-loop feedback: asking clarifying questions when uncertain, as interactive agents do.

-Another direction is \textbf{user-in-the-loop feedback}.
-Evo-DKD could ask clarifying questions if the text decoder is unsure about a fact.
-This intersects with interactive LLM agents that can seek input from human experts or external sources.